 Color Guards and Personnel Support Requests

-MCAS Yuma's Office of Communication facilitates color guard and personnel support requests if availability and operational commitments permit.
+MCAS Yuma's Communication, Strategy, and Operations Office facilitates color guard and personnel support requests if availability and operational commitments permit.
 All requests must be submitted in accordance with the eligibility criteria and MCO 5720.77, Chapter 6.

 All requests must be submitted in accordance with the timelines listed below.